scrabbletank/farhome-rules/rulesdoc.md

 Choose 2 skill or tool proficiencies, You gain expertise in these skills.

 #### Duelist
 You gain a mastery of one handed weapons.
-When attacking with a one handed weapon your first weapon proficiency improvement uses a superior die.
-If you hold nothing in your off hand all your weapon proficiency uses superior die.
+When attacking with a one handed weapon you may reroll 1 die.
+If you hold nothing in your off hand you have expertise with that weapon.

 #### Lucky
 When you make a roll, you may reroll up to your charisma worth of dice.
 This can be used twice, after which you must take a long rest to regain this feat.